The Locality of Distributed Symmetry Breaking: An Algorithm for Maximal Matching

 The algorithm always returns a matching.
-If, at the beginning of Phase II, $\mathcal{C}$ contains all connected components on $V_{c_2\log\Delta}$ then the returned matching is clearly maximal.
-Thus, our goal is to show that with high probability, after Phase I there is no connected component of unmatched vertices with size at most $\log^{9} n$.
-In the proof below $\deg(S)$ is short for $\sum_{u\in S}\deg(u)$ for $S\subset V$.
+If, at the beginning of Phase II, $\mathscr{C}$ contains {\em all} connected components on $V_{z}$ then the returned matching is clearly maximal.
+Thus, our goal is to show that with high probability, after Phase I there is no connected component of unmatched nodes with size greater than $(c\ln n)^{9}$.
+In the lemma below $\deg(S)$ is short for $\sum_{u\in S}\deg(u)$, where $S\subset V$.